jrpool/rallytree/README.md

 - trapping errors and retrying operations until they succeed
 - restricting all requests to a single host in its server cluster

 The `retry` branch of this project implements the error-trapping adaptation as an option choosable by the user.
 The `pause` branch implements it with a 1-second wait between tries.
 In both cases, up to 30 tries are permitted.
 However, testing shows that this accommodation often fails.
 Therefore, the `master` branch does not offer this accommodation option.
+Development on the `retry` and `pause` branches stopped as of version 1.1.0.

 RallyTree does not yet implement the single-host accommodation.

-Concurrency errors have not occurred in the first two operations (documentation and test-result acquisition), so they are performed in parallel whenever possible.
-Concurrency errors in the ownership-change operation were never encountered during initial development, so it, too, is performed in parallel.
-However, during later development occasional concurrency errors occurred in the ownership-change operation.
-If you encounter them, you can rerun the operation and it will finished processing any items not processed because of the error.
-This operation may be made sequential in a future version.
+Concurrency errors have not occurred in the first two operations (documentation and test-result acquisition), where the Rally data are read but not modified.
+Those operations are performed in parallel whenever possible.

 # Installation and usage
 To install and use RallyTree: